libreliodev/android/README.md

 ## About the Librelio Magazine Solution
 The Librelio Magazine Solution is intended mainly for magazine publishers.
 It consists in:
 - customizable mobile apps: a complete version has been developed on iOS, and is under development on Android (here) and [Windows 8](https://github.com/Librelio/windows8)
-- a cloud based hosting server, which will need to be used on Android, but does not require any development.
-This server will be called "the S3 server".
-Each magazine has its own directory on the S3 server.
-- a php script which has been developed for iOS and will need to be developed for Android.
-This php script is hosted on a server called "the EC2 server".
+- a cloud based server
-Examples of apps developed using this solution are listed on www.librelio.com .
+- Examples of apps developed using this solution are listed on www.librelio.com .
 A good example of app is the [Wind magazine app](https://itunes.apple.com/fr/app/wind-magazine/id433594605?mt=8).
 The reader is encouraged to download one or more of the app listed to fully understand what follows.

 ## Purpose of this project
 This project aims at porting the exsiting iOS customizable app to Android.